kmaida/auth-architecture/resource-api/README.md

 ### Option 2: Use Localhost (Default Fallback)

-If you don't want to modify your hosts file, the server will automatically fall back to `http://localhost:5001`.
+If you don't want to modify your hosts file, the server will automatically fall back to `http://localhost:5001`, but the requests won't be cross-origin.

 ## Usage Notes